CEED/libCEED/examples/solids/index.rst

    .. math::
       \bm \tau = 2\mu \bm e + \lambda \log J \bm I_{3},

    which is more numerically stable for small strain, and thus preferred for computation.
+Note that the :math:`\log J` is computed via ``log1p``, as we discussed in the previous tip.

 Jacobian representation